MaximAshin/MaximAshin.github.io/about.md

 I love cyber and anything related to CS or math.

 # Why?
-I hope to dump some of my knowledge and though process while exploring new topics.
+I hope to dump some of my knowledge and thought process while exploring new topics.
 Mainly to inspire other readers, all in an enjoyable manner.

 # Social